tonitech/vpn/intl.en-US/User Guide/Manage an IPsec connection.md

     |:------------|:----------|
     |**Name**| Enter the name of the IPsec connection.

- The name can contain 2-128 English letters, numbers, hyphens, or underlines, and must start with English letters.
+ The name can contain 2-128 English letters, numbers, hyphens, or underscores, and must start with English letters.

  |
     |**VPN Gateway**|Select the VPN Gateway to connect.|